 \section{Introduction}

 Testing hypotheses on the parameters in a regression model with potentially heteroskedastic errors is a time-honored problem in econometrics and statistics.
-As the classical $t$-statistic ($F$-statistic, respectively) is not pivotal in such a case even under Gaussianity of the errors, so-called heteroskedasticity robust (aka heteroskedasticity consistent) modifications of these test statistics have been proposed.
+As the classical $t$-statistic ($F$-statistic, respectively) is not pivotal, or asymptotically pivotal, in such a case in general, even under Gaussianity of the errors, so-called heteroskedasticity robust (aka heteroskedasticity consistent) modifications of these test statistics have been proposed.
 These statistics are asymptotically standard normally (chi-square, respectively) distributed under the null.
-The first generation of such procedures is rooted in the results of \cite{E63,E67}, see also \cite{H77}, and has been popularized in econometrics by \cite{W80}.
-It soon transpired that tests obtained from these heteroskedasticity robust test statistics by relying on critical values obtained from the respective asymptotic distributions are prone to overrejecting the null hypothesis in finite samples, especially so if the design matrix contains leverage points; see, e.g., \cite{MacW85}, \cite {DavidsonMacKinnon1985}.
-One factor contributing to this tendency to overreject is a downward bias present in the covariance estimators used in these test statistics, see \cite{CheshJewitt1987}.
-Attempts at remedying the overrejection problem have led to the development of second generation heteroskedasticity robust test statistics (often denoted by HC1 through HC4, with HC0 denoting the first generation test statistic), which use various ways of rescaling the least-squares residuals before computing the covariance matrix estimator employed in the construction of the test statistic; see \cite{H77}, \cite{MacW85}, and \cite{Crib2004}.
+The first generation of such procedures is rooted in the results of \cite{E63,E67}, see also \cite {H77}, and has been popularized in econometrics by \cite{W80}.
+It soon transpired that tests obtained from these heteroskedasticity robust test statistics by relying on critical values obtained from the respective asymptotic distributions are prone to overrejecting the null hypothesis in finite samples, especially so if the design matrix contains leverage points; see, e.g., \cite{MacW85}, \cite{DavidsonMacKinnon1985}, and \cite {CheshJewitt1987}.
+One factor contributing to this tendency to overreject is a downward bias present in the covariance matrix estimators used in these test statistics, see \cite{CheshJewitt1987}.
+Attempts at remedying the overrejection problem have led to the development of second generation heteroskedasticity robust test statistics (often denoted by HC1 through HC4, with HC0 denoting the first generation test statistic).
+These statistics use various ways of rescaling the least-squares residuals before computing the covariance matrix estimator employed in the construction of the test statistic; see \cite{H77}, \cite{MacW85}, and \cite{Crib2004}.
 Simulation studies reported in, e.g., \cite{DavidsonMacKinnon1985} and \cite{Crib2004} show that these modifications, especially HC3 and HC4, ameliorate the overrejection problem to some extent, but do not eliminate it.